agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

       lines.
 Smoothness costs that penalise localised discontinuities in the labelling are introduced through the addition _auxillary nodes_ at label boundaries, i.e. the {math}`\star` node between {math}`\Omega` and {math}`A`.
-The edges between these auxilliary nodes and their neighbours encode the smoothness penalty.
+The edges between these auxiliary nodes and their neighbours encode the smoothness penalty.
     name: graph-expansion-ocean-cut
   image:
     align: center